Can foreigners drive in China?

 Driving laws and regulations in China

-China has strict traffic rules, and enforcement is rigorous with the use of cameras and penalty point systems.
+China has strict traffic rules, and enforcement is rigorous, with cameras and penalty-point systems.
 Here are the key points you should know:

 Drive on the right-hand side of the road, and always wear a seatbelt.